 I find it impressive (but not too surprising).

-What Exactly is the “Gut-Brain Connection”?
+What Exactly Is The “Gut-Brain Connection”?

 Well, it’s complicated, and to be honest, we’re still learning lots about it!
 There appear to be multiple things working together.